eslint/rfcs/designs/2024-config-extends/README.md

 ## Open Questions

-1. **Should `files` and `ignores` be merged (as in this proposal) or just dropped completely?** I can see an argument for dropping them completely, but I also know that some folks share configs with multiple different `files` patterns in an array that is meant to be used together.
 1. **Does the `#` pattern in plugin configs cause any unintended side effects?** The string `"#"` would be an invalid package name, so it's unlikely to cause any naming collisions.
 1. **Should `extends` be allowed in plugin configs?** This RFC does not allow `extends` in plugin configs for simplicity.
 Allowing this would mean the possibility of nested `extends`, which may be desirable but also more challenging to implement.
 Further, if plugins export configs with `extends`, then that automatically means those configs cannot be used in any earlier versions of ESLint.
 However, not allowing it also means having different schemas for user-defined and plugin configs, which is a significant downside.